 As a man with a beard, you assume extra responsibility for your appearance because it is so important that you keep your facial hair neat and tidy, lest you look disheveled, unclean, or lazy.
-Obviously, you’ll need the best beard trimmer you can find to make sure you always have a great tool to shave and trim your beard and mustache down to size, no matter what.
+Obviously, you’ll need the a good product for maintaining your scruff to make sure you always have a great tool to shave and trim your beard and mustache down to size, no matter what.

 But what happens when you’re a travelling man?
 Or if you just happen to be travelling this once, but need to shave?
 There are a few important things to consider before you hit the road and journey away from the comforts of home.

 If you have a corded beard trimmer, it will matter whether you travel internationally.
 At home, you will likely be able to get away with it, because wall sockets are the same across the country.
 However, in Europe for example, there is different voltage and different plug ins.
 You’ll need a trimmer that can handle the voltage change and might need a plug adaptor.

 Not only that, but it might be a bit of a hassle travelling with your corded trimmer depending on how thick and unruly the cord is.
 It’s added bulk that’s not always easy to pack.

 Finally, think ahead – are you going to be at a hotel or someone’s house where you can shave, or are you going to be running around from airport to taxi to meeting, with no time to shave?

 If you have a cordless trimmer, it’s a bit easier when travelling.
 Depending on the length of your trip, you might be able to get away without bringing the charger, although you are obviously putting yourself at risk if you do that.
 If you are only going away for a day or a few days, just remember to charge your device fully before packing it.
 You should be able to shave wherever, whenever because the charge should hold for a few shaves.